stacksjs/ts-pkgx/docs/packages/whisper.md

 ## Related Packages

-These packages work well with whisper.cpp:
+These packages work well with whisper:

 - [`huggingface.co`](huggingfaceco.md) - The official Python client for the Huggingface Hub.